 Born in Rome in 1941.
 She graduated in Business and Economics from La Sapienza University of Rome.
 She has devoted her professional career almost entirely to the insurance and finance industry.
 For more than 20 years, she held top management positions first in companies of the INA-Assitalia Group and then in the Generali Group.
-At Poste Italiane, as CEO of Poste Vita and Poste Assicura, she led the rise of the Group's life insurance company for over 10 years, bringing it to leadership in the domestic life market in just a few years.
-She became Chair of ANIA, the insurance company association, in December 2015 and Chair of the ANIA Foundation.
-She is also Vice President of the FEBAF (Federation of Banks, Insurance and Finance) Board of Directors.
-Since 2014, she has served on the Board of Governors of the AIF, the Holy See's Financial Information and Supervisory Authority, after being appointed by Pope Francis.
-In the same year she received from the President of the Republic the honour of Commendatore of the Order of Merit of the Italian Republic.
+Initially as Chief Executive Officer and later as Chairperson, she guided Poste Vita and Poste Assicura, the life and non-life insurance companies of the Poste Italiane Group, transforming them in just a few years into leading businesses in Italy in the savings, pensions and protection sector.
+Since 2014, she has served on the Board of Governors of the ASIF, the Financial Information and Supervisory Authority of the Holy See, after being appointed by Pope Francis.
+In December 2015 she became Chair of ANIA, the Italian Association of Insurance Companies and of the ANIA Foundation.
+Since 2015 she has been Vice President of the Board of Directors of the FEBAF (Federation of Banks, Insurance and Finance).
 In 2017, she joined the Board of Directors of the Bambino Gesù Hospital.
 Since June 2019, she has been a member of the COMI (Committee of Market Operators and Investors), an advisory body of CONSOB, and a member of the Advisory Board of the Biomedical University Foundation.
 Since June 2020 he has been a member of the Advisory Board of the School of Political Education, established in collaboration with the New Millennium Foundation with the aim of increasing the preparation of future generations in the sphere of political, managerial, professional, economic and social skills.
-She is actively involved in social work and is a member of the Advisory Board of Save the Children, (where for years she was also a member of the Board of Directors), of the Advisory Board of the non-profit organization Sanità di Frontiera and of the Honour Committee of the Leonardo Vaccari Institute for the psycho-physical rehabilitation and inclusion of people with disabilities.
+She is actively involved in social work and is a member of the Advisory Board of Save the Children, (where for years she was also a member of the Board of Directors), of the Advisory Board of the non-profit organization Sanità di Frontiera and of the Honour Committee of the Leonarda Vaccari Institute for the psycho-physical rehabilitation and inclusion of people with disabilities.
 She speaks regularly at conferences held by major trade associations, companies and industry media on economic, industrial and welfare-related insurance topics.
 She has written many articles for leading Italian international financial media.
-She has been Chair of the Board of Directors of Poste since April 2017.